-22. What is the resolution regime for banks?
+23. What is the resolution regime for banks?

-Austria has implemented the Directive 2014/59/EU ("BRRD") by adopting the Federal Act on the Recovery and Resolution of Banks ("BaSAG"), thereby creating a national legal framework for dealing with banks that are failing or likely to fail.
+Austria has implemented the Bank Recovery and Resolution Directive 2014/59/EU ("BRRD") by adopting the Federal Act on the Recovery and Resolution of Banks ("BaSAG"), thereby creating a national legal framework for dealing with banks that are failing or likely to fail.
+CRD V related changes were implemented into BaSAG in May 2021.
+In addition the Single Resolution Mechanism Regulation 2014/806/EU ("SRMR") as amended by Regulation 2019/877/EU ("SRMR II") and by Regulation 2019/2033/EU applies.

 The BaSAG contains provisions (i) prescribing the preparation of recovery plans by banks and by the resolution authorities, including powers to remove obstacles to a resolution ("prevention"), (ii) enabling supervisory authorities to intervene at an early stage, including related additional powers to intervene ("early intervention") and (iii) forming the basis for the establishment of a national resolution authority and for entrusting the authority with the necessary powers and tools ("resolution").
 The following resolution tools are at the FMA's disposal: (i) the sale of business tool, (ii) the tool to establish a bridge institution ("bridge bank"), (iii) the asset separation tool and (iv) the tool for bailing-in of creditors ("bail-in").
 The bail-in is one of the core elements of the BRRD.
 It provides the resolution authority with the possibility to write down the eligible liabilities in a cascading contribution to absorb losses of an institution, or to convert them into equity capital.

-23. How are client's assets and cash deposits protected?
+24. How are client's assets and cash deposits protected?